Tax Reporting and 1099 Forms

 - Some states may have additional filing requirements

-Penalties for non-compliance: Late or incorrect 1099-NEC forms can result in IRS penalties ranging from $60 to $310 per form, depending on how late they're filed.
+Penalties for non-compliance: Late or incorrect 1099-NEC forms can result in IRS penalties that vary based on the filing year and how late the form is filed.

 Form 1099-K (Payment Card and Third Party Network Transactions)